Constant de Rebecque

-Family tradition dictated, however, that many members of the house were officers in the French Royal Lifeguard, the Cent Suisses, with the last one to do so being Jean Victor de Constant Rebecque.
+Family tradition dictated that senior members of the house served as officers in the French Royal Lifeguard, the Cent Suisses, with the last one being Jean Victor de Constant Rebecque.

-The family have, since its move to Switzerland, branched out and naturalised in other European countries, such as Sweden, Norway, the Netherlands and possibly Ireland.
+Since its emigration to Switzerland, the family has branched out and been naturalised in many other European countries, including Sweden, Norway, the Netherlands, and possibly Ireland.

-Through its many branches, the house has belonged to the Dutch nobility, as well as the Swedish and the peerage of Ireland.
+Through its many branches, the house belongs to the Dutch nobility, the Swedish nobility, and the peerage of Ireland..

-The house originates from the region of Artois in France.
-Members of the house of Constant took part in all the crusades as well as the Huguenot Wars before leaving France.